Go to the Courses section

 +44 (0) 1865 484404

 Peter's work draws on sociology, geography and anthropology in examining contemporary hospitality.
-He has researched and published on a wide range of subjects including customer experience management, co-creation in consumer experiences, hospitality and urban regeneration, migrants' experiences of hospitality work, research ethics, entrepreneurship and organisational culture.
+He has researched and published on a wide range of subjects including customer experience management, co-creation in consumer experiences, hospitality and urban regeneration, migration and migrants' experiences of hospitality work, research ethics, entrepreneurship and organisational culture.
 He has helped to lead and manage several collaborative research projects, assuming various roles in obtaining funding, conducting research and in developing subsequent publications.
 These have included studies funded by the British Academy, Engineering and Physical Sciences Research Council, the European Commission and the Higher Education Academy.

 Research Methods, Food, Drink and Culture, Dissertations, Contemporary Issues in Hospitality and Tourism